 Morgan Lovell created a list of important well-being factors to consider when focusing on your employees’ health and wellness.
 With things like changeable temperatures, on-site exercising facilities, and contemplation zones, all getting a mention.

 Studies have shown that using an office design that aligns with your corporate values will help create a healthier and more engaged workforce.
 Visitors, possible future business contacts, and employees see your office space as an extension of company culture and brand values.
 In other words, your workspace design offers a unique opportunity to build your brand identity and reinforce your core values.
-There are many ways to “brandify” your office space, including listing your core values and items associated with certain values to amplify your brand personality.
+There are many ways to “brandify” your commercial office fit out, including listing your core values and items associated with certain values to amplify your brand personality.

 Another idea that helps with employee satisfaction, which has been around for a while, is a focus on open areas within the workplace, but does anyone actually prefer 'open office' space?
 The idea behind open offices is to increase inclusivity and encourage an increase in shared ideas and communication in general; however, studies have shown that in certain cases, when businesses switched to open offices, face-to-face interactions fell by 70%, so it is important to understand how and when to implement open elements within an office space to maximise the benefits.

 So if there are risks associated with open office space, what are the benefits of shared space in the workplace?
 According to studies from the Harvard Business Review, “face-to-face interactions are by far the most important activity in an office” and “creating chance encounters between knowledge workers, both inside and outside the organization” helps improve worker performance.

 On top of this, a survey of workers showed that “younger workers are more appreciative of a community atmosphere than their older peers” with millennials being the “most likely to want a workplace that helps them bond with fellow employees”.
 With this in mind, it suggests that open spaces within offices are here to stay.